CE Marking Directive

 CE marking identifies a product as conforming to one or more European Directives.
 When a manufacturer affixes a CE mark logo to their product they are declaring compliance with ALL RELEVANT European Directives.

-CE marking for instruments began on the 1st of January 1996.
-From then a CE mark logo must be carried by all electronic equipment sold within the European Economic Area.
+CE marking for electronic equipment began on the 1st of January 1996.
+From that date onwards a CE mark logo must be carried by all electronic instrumentation sold within the European Economic Area.
 The regulations do not apply retrospectively.

 What does a CE mark look like?